-This exercise requires two pylons placed about 2.43-3.04 m (8-10 ft) apart, around which the team performs a complete Figure 8, crossing the centre point three times.
-Two distractions will be arranged to the sides of the Figure 8 about 1.52-1.83 m (5-6 ft) apart.
+This exercise requires two pylons placed about 2.5 - 3 m (8-10 ft) apart, around which the team performs a complete Figure 8, crossing the centre point three times.
+Two distractions will be arranged to the sides of the Figure 8 about 1.5 - 1.8 m (5-6 ft) apart.
 Entry may be between the pylons and the distraction on either side (see 3A and 3B).
-The distractions will consist of two loosely covered, but secure, containers with tempting dog treats; however, dog toys may replace one or both containers, or may be placed next to the containers.
+The distractions will consist of two loosely covered, but secure, containers with a small amount of dog treats; however, dog toys that do not roll or make a noise when compressed may replace one or both containers, or may be placed next to the containers.
 The exercise sign may be placed on or near the pylon where entry is made into the Offset Figure 8.
 Pylons may not be shared with other exercises.